 When you have a list of data and you need to do the sum of few cells of this list, the SUMIFS function is the one to use.

 Well, in fact, there is 2 functions to do this:

 SUMIF vs SUMIFS

 There is a big difference between SUMIF and SUMIFS.
 It's the position of the column to sum.

 =SUMIF(Range1,Criteria1,Column to sum)

 =SUMIFS(Column to sum,Range1,Criteria1,Range2,Criteria2,...)

-What is the total of sales in Germany for the drink?
+What is the amount of sales for the customer from Germany for the Drink?

 - First, we select the column to sum (the column E)

 - Then, we select the first range of criteria (the column Country)